PedGarblue/cafechan/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A imageboard engine, just that.
+A imageboard engine with modern things, just that.

 Uses Node and Express for the API, Pug for rendering pages and Vue for the panel.

-This proyect still unstable for now, there are some bugs and shitcode that needs to be fixed.
+This proyect stills unstable for production, there are some bugs and ~~shit~~code to be fixed.

 ### Installation